raquelthuss/scripts_TFM/Population structure/Convert2input_format.md

 ### Description

-In order to run fastSTRUCTURE, it is neccessary to convert the filtered chromosome-level gVCF file generated in the previous step to the input structure format.
+Before running fastSTRUCTURE, two preprocessing steps are required.

-Before that, a **linkage dissequilibrium (LD) pruning** step must be performed to exclude SNPs that are tightly linked (high LD), leaving a dataset of unlinked, representative markers.
-This ensures that each SNP contributes independent information and does not inflate signals in the analysis.
+First, a **linkage disequilibrium (LD)** pruning step is performed to remove SNPs that are tightly linked, retaining only unlinked, representative markers.
+This ensures that each SNP contributes independent information and prevents inflation of signals in downstream analyses.
+SNPs are pruned within a sliding window of 50 SNPs (shifting by 5) by removing one SNP from any pair with r² > 0.2.

-In this workflow, **PLINK** is aplied to remove SNPs in high linkage disequilibrium (LD) within a 50 SNP window, shifting by 5 SNPs and removing one of any pair with r² > 0.2.
-Moreover, an additional filtering step retains only SNPs with a minor allele frequency (MAF) ≥ 1%.
+Second, the pruned dataset is converted to the **binary PLINK format** (BED/BIM/FAM) required as input for fastSTRUCTURE.
+Both steps apply an additional filter retaining only SNPs with a minor allele frequency (MAF) ≥ 1%.
+All processing is performed with **PLINK**.

-###
+### Usage

-After the installation, **PLINK** can be run from the command line like followes:
+LD pruning:

-`plink --vcf gsoja.vcf.gz --maf 0.01 --indep-pairwise 50 5 0.2 --allow-extra-chr --out dataset_pruned`
+`plink --vcf gsoja.vcf.gz --maf 0.01 --indep-pairwise 50 5 0.2 --allow-extra-chr --out dataset`

-The conversion to the input format can be done like:
+Conversion to input format:

-`plink --vcf gsoja.vcf.gz --maf 0.01 --extract dataset_pruned.prune.in --make-bed --allow-extra-chr --out final_dataset`
+`plink --vcf gsoja.vcf.gz --maf 0.01 --extract dataset.prune.in --make-bed --allow-extra-chr --out final_dataset`

 ### Input

-- Filtered chromosome-level gVCF file: `gsoja.vcf.gz`
+- LD pruning: filtered chromosome-level VCF file `gsoja.vcf.gz`
+- Format conversion: SNPs that passed LD pruning `.prune.in`

 ### Outputs

-- `dataset_pruned.prune.in` : SNPs that PASS LD filtering
-- `dataset_pruned.prune.out`: SNPs that do not PASS LD filtering
-- `dataset_pruned.log`: log file of the process

-- `dataset_filtered.bed`: genotypes in binary PLINK format
-- `dataset_filtered.bim`: information about the SNPs (chr, id, pos, alleles)
-- `dataset_filtered.fam`: information about the samples (family, individual, sex, phenotype)
-- `dataset_filtered.log`: log file of the process
+- LD pruning: `.prune.in` (SNPs that passed LD filtering), `.prune.out`(SNPs removed during LD filtering) and `.log` (process log)
+- Conversion to input format: `.bed` (genotypes in binary PLINK format), `.bim` (SNP information: chr, id, pos, alleles), `.fam` (sample information: family, individual, sex, phenotype) and `.log` (process log)

 ### Tools